Schnark/js13kgames-2023/README.md

 This repository hosts my submission for https://js13kgames.com/.

 The game is far from being ready, but a playable prototype is already available.
-The gray area is the wall of a medieval castle, the blue one is a knight which you can move around by clicking.
+You can move around by clicking.

 There are several versions of the game:
 * Official version: NOT YET